mthvedt/clearley/README.md

 More examples live in [test/clearley/test/examples](https://github.com/eightnotrump/clearley/tree/master/test/clearley/examples).
 For instance, there's a standards-compliant JSON parser.
 JSON uses different tokens (viz. different whitespace, control characters, and escape characters) than does Java.
 This is where Clearley offers an advantage, since Clearley's design makes it natural to use alternate definitions for whitespace and so on.
-_(N.B.: At least two fairly popular parsing libraries use JSON as an example, only to get it wrong and miss these details.)_
+_(N.B.: At least two fairly popular parsing libraries use JSON as an example, but get it wrong and miss these details.)_

 Parser related stuff lives in `clearley.core` and the defmatch frontend lives in `clearley.match`.
 All libraries are documented at http://eightnotrump.github.io/clearley/codox/ .